 Note: This is only a portion of the PD27

-Employers must submit Form PD27 10% Temporary Wage Subsidy Self-identification Form for Employers by the end of February (at the same time as your T4s).
+Employers must submit Form PD27 10% Temporary Wage Subsidy Self-identification Form for Employers to the CRA.
 This lets the CRA properly document the reduction in remittances on your payroll program account and reduces your potential of receiving a discrepancy notice at the end of the year.

 To make things easier, you can download a fillable version of this form on the CRA website.
 As you fill them out, be sure to enter information based on each pay period — in other words, the total across all of your employees.